JACart2/docker_files/README.md

 An attempt was made to write scripts to do this for you (still in the ./require directory).
 It would be nice if somone could get that working.

 ## 2. Set up workspace
+1. Clone the docker_files repo
-Clone docker_files and create a folder named dev_ws in the same directory.
-Change the working directory to dev_ws and run `../docker_files/initSrc.sh`.
-This will initialize source files.
+1. Create a folder named dev_ws in the same directory as docker_files
+1. Clone all repos that are currently under development into dev_ws (For now that is probably just the ai-navigation repo)

 # Running
 `bash ./run.sh` will run everything for full operation of the cart including initializing the host.
 This does the steps below for you.
 This not praticial for development use.